YasirGaji/Africarstrucks/README.md

 [In Progress]

 This is a vehicle rental service platform where users can rent vehicles for a period of time.
 This is a project I am working on to learn more about the MERN stack.
-Built with [React](https://reactjs.org/), [Redux](https://redux.js.org/),
+Built with [React](https://reactjs.org/), [Redux](https://redux.js.org/), [NestJS](https://nestjs.com/), [Apollo GraphQL](https://www.apollographql.com/), [TypeScript](https://www.typescriptlang.org/)

 ## Other tools/technology and libraries used